MatteoCarlone/RT1_Assignment_2/README.md

 This project makes use of a set of software libraries [__ROS__](http://wiki.ros.org) (__Robot-Operating-Systems__) to build a robot application that consists in making a robot run autonomously in the Monza F1 circuit.

-This assignment aims to get in touch with ROS, the use of packages, nodes and standard ways to make those nodes communicate such as messages and services.
+This assignment aims to increase my knowledge of ROS, learn the use of packages, nodes and standard ways of making these nodes communicate such as messages and services.

 In Particular, I created two nodes:
 * The first one to control the movement of the robot in the environment.